VidushiVashishth/babeltrace/Demo/Readme.md

 These commands will show the generated metadata stream and a ctf trace stream.

 The program.c file is a c program to call the above babeltrace conversion command which will take as input the path of the rtems trace file to be converted.
-This is currently

 rtemtrace is an instance of the rtems trace output generated when running the fileio sample testcase.
 I have saved it to a file.